sitemesh/sitemesh3/README.md

 ### Dependencies

-Running SiteMesh3 requires at least:
+Running SiteMesh requires at least:

 * JDK 1.8
-* A Servlet 2.5 compliant container
+* A Servlet 3.x compliant container
 * The SiteMesh runtime library
 * The SiteMesh library should be downloaded and placed in /WEB-INF/lib/.